People's Movement of Kosovo: Activity until 1998

 The LPK remained active throughout Europe and continuously sponsored and supported insurgents, propaganda, and activities inside Yugoslavia, as well as lobbying for the Albanian national cause.
 Many would be imprisoned or killed by Yugoslav authorities.
 On 17 January 1982, Jusuf Gërvalla, Kadri Zeka and Bardhosh Gërvalla were executed in Untergruppenbach, West Germany from Yugoslav secret service secret agents.
 Two other members, Rexhep Mala and Nuhi Berisha died in a shoot-out with Yugoslav police forces in a Pristina neighbourhood (today "Kodra e Trimave") on 11 January 1984.
-On November 2, 1989, Afrim Zhitia and Fahri Fazliu would die in a similar shoot-out (from 12:45 till around 19:00) after being surrounded by Serbian police in the "Kodra e Diellit" neighborhood of Pristina.
+On 2 November 1989, Afrim Zhitia and Fahri Fazliu would die in a similar shoot-out (from 12:45 till around 19:00) after being surrounded by Serbian police in the "Kodra e Diellit" neighborhood of Pristina.

-Despite the difficulties, the LPK would diligently continue to be the main representative of the Albanian resistance against Serbian rule until December 1989, when Ibrahim Rugova and other intellectuals in Kosovo founded the Democratic League of Kosovo (Lidhja Demokratike e Kosovës) and The LPK United with them on the 1st of October 1990, and became a subgroup of the LDK,a centre right,capitalistic, moderate party.
+Despite the difficulties, the LPK would diligently continue to be the main representative of the Albanian resistance against Serbian rule until December 1989, when Ibrahim Rugova and other intellectuals in Kosovo founded the Democratic League of Kosovo (Lidhja Demokratike e Kosovës) and the LPK united with them on the 1 October 1990, and became a subgroup of the LDK, a centre right, capitalistic, moderate party.

 1998–2001

-The LPK would establish the core of what would become known as the Kosovo Liberation Army, following later with the UÇPMB in Preševo Valley, the National Liberation Army (UÇK) in Macedonia, as well as the FBKSh of Gafurr Adili.
+The LPK would establish the core of what would become known as the Kosovo Liberation Army (UÇK), following later with the Liberation Army of Preševo, Medveđa and Bujanovac (UÇPMB) in Preševo Valley, the National Liberation Army (UÇK) in Macedonia, as well as the Front of Albanian National Unity (FBKSH) of Gafurr Adili.
 Many members including most of the leadership would actively join the war, including Adem Jashari, Sami Lushtaku, Fatmir Limaj, Fehmi Lladrovci, Ramush Haradinaj, Azem Syla, Adem Grabovci, Harun Aliu, Jakup Krasniqi, Ali Ahmeti, and Hashim Thaçi.

 Afterwards

-On 14-05-1999, most of the LPK membership would support the creation of Party for Democratic Progress of Kosovo (Partia për Progres Demokratik e Kosovës) as a political wing of the Kosovo Liberation Army after the war, renamed on 21 May 2000 as Democratic Party of Kosovo (Partia Demokratike e Kosovës, PDK) led by Hashim Thaçi.
-Many others would join other political entities that emerged into Kosovo's political arena, i.e. the Socialist Party of Kosovo (Partia Socialiste e Kosovës), National Movement for the Liberation of Kosovo (Lëvizja Kombëtare për Çlirimin e Kosovës, LKCK), Vetëvendosje, etc. The fraction that did not support these changes continued political activity under the same original name (Lëvizja Popullore e Kosovës).
+On 14 May 1999, most of the LPK membership would support the creation of Party for the Democratic Progress of Kosovo (Partia për Progres Demokratik e Kosovës) as a political wing of the Kosovo Liberation Army after the war, renamed on 21 May 2000 as Democratic Party of Kosovo (Partia Demokratike e Kosovës, PDK) led by Hashim Thaçi.
+Many others would join other political entities that emerged into Kosovo's political arena, i.e. the Socialist Party of Kosovo (Partia Socialiste e Kosovës), National Movement for the Liberation of Kosovo (Lëvizja Kombëtare për Çlirimin e Kosovës, LKÇK), Vetëvendosje, etc. The fraction that did not support these changes continued political activity under the same original name (Lëvizja Popullore e Kosovës).

-At the last legislative elections, 2001, 2004, 2007 the party won 1 out of 120 seats.
+In the parliamentary elections of 2001 and 2004, the party won 1 out of 120 seats in the Assembly.

-On July 23, 2013, what remained from the LPK merged into Vetëvendosje.
+On 23 July 2013, what remained from the LPK merged into Vetëvendosje.